 Your Hair Is Falling Out = You’re Healing Emotionally

-Small Feet = Longer Life
+You Have Small Feet = You’re Going to Live a Longer Life

-A Bright Tongue = You Need More B12
+You Have a Brightly Colored Tongue = You Need More B12

 If your tongue looks bright red, it may mean that you need more B12.
-As Livestrong puts it, “This change in appearance comes from depapillation of the tongue: loss of the little bumps that that normally give the tongue a light pink, velvety appearance… Without these little bumps, called papillae, the tongue looks red and beefy.”
+As the folks at Livestrong put it, “This change in appearance comes from depapillation of the tongue: loss of the little bumps that that normally give the tongue a light pink, velvety appearance… Without these little bumps, called papillae, the tongue looks red and beefy.”
 Medical professionals even call this “beefsteak tongue.”
-Um, gross.

 You’re Biting Your Nails = You May Be a Perfectionist

-Naturally Thick Eyebrows = You’re Active
+You Have Naturally Thick Eyebrows = You’re Active

 Eyebrow expert Jean Haner believes that women who wear their eyebrows thick and with minimal plucking are more likely to be active.
 “They’re naturally confident, they have a good head on their shoulders, and they can figure things out quickly,” she told Cosmo.
-“Sometimes they can get frustrated easily though if others are holding them back from what they want to do, because they are really good at getting things done.”
+“Sometimes they can get frustrated easily, though, if others are holding them back from what they want to do, because they are really good at getting things done.”

-A Big Smile = You’re in a Great Relationship
+You’ve Got a Big Smile = You’re in a Great Relationship

-Small Ears = You’re at Risk of Eczema
+You Have Small Ears = You’re at Risk of Eczema

 Vitamins boast plenty of health benefits, but you can definitely overdo it when it comes to your daily dose of zinc, calcium, iron, and more.
 As Livestrong explains, “Multivitamins, particularly those that contain heavy metals like zinc, copper and chromium, have been known to cause a metallic aftertaste.”